deadlyvipers/dojo_rules/introduction.md

 My name is Bryan and I work as a UX / UI Developer at Allegiant Travel Company in Las Vegas, NV.
+My favorite CodeSchool path is the Javascript path.